 The connection is all Bluetooth, which works well on iPhone and Android devices as well.
 Like the ANC feature, it’s very responsive and easy to use.

-You can change tracks by tapping on the earphones or you can answer calls with the tap of a button.
-The range is about 30 feet from your device, which is pretty good for a Bluetooth connection.
+You can change tracks by slowly tapping on the earphones or you can answer and making calls with the tap of a button.
+The range is about 30 feet from one device, which is pretty good for a Bluetooth connection.
+The earbuds will turn on, pair with each other, and enter Bluetooth pairing mode.

 There is also an audio cable for Apple devices, so you can turn them into wired headphones too.

-Bose Sport Open Earbuds are for you if you’re looking for high-quality headphones without the hassle of carrying around a battery.
+Bose Sport Open Earbuds are for you if you’re looking for bone conduction headphones without the hassle of carrying around battery life.

 A major selling point of these earbuds is their long battery life, which will make these earbuds great for activities like hiking and swimming.

-The Bose true wireless earbuds themselves will last for 12 hours on one charge, but they can be recharged in an hour with the included USB charger.
+The Bose true wireless earbuds themselves will last for eight hours on one charge, but they can be recharged in an hour with the included USB charger.

-The earbuds can also be fully charged in just 90 minutes with the included AC adapter.
+The Bose true wireless earbuds can also be fully charged in just 90 minutes with the included AC adapter.
 You will get about 10 hours of playing time on a single charge, so you can use them for multiple activities.

 Bose claims a wireless range of 33 feet, which is a very respectable range for Bluetooth earbuds.